tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 “Are you okay, Mum?”
 I whispered.

 “Yes, I… Oh, Declan… It’s awful,” She sobbed.
 “A nurse just told me that Doctor Brown died on the hospital floor.
-A heart attack, she said… What an awful week this has been.”
+A heart attack, she said.”

 “I’m so sorry, Mum,” I whimpered.
 “I’ll… be right there.”

-“First Matty’s sister, and now this… What a dreadful time,” My mum said.
+“Franklin, Matty’s sister, and now this… What a dreadful time,” My mum said.

 Cato did not speak as I left, and I did not summon the courage to return to the square for six months.